4d/docs/docs/API/collectionClass.md

 *	the null value,
 *	an object or a collection reference.

-*toSearch* must match exactly the element to find (the same rules as for the equality operator are applied, see **Comparison Operators**).
+*toSearch* must match exactly the element to find (the same rules as for the equality operator of the data type are applied).

 Optionally, you can pass the index of collection from which to start the search in *startFrom*.